alexedwards/scs/postgresstore/README.md

 var sessionManager *scs.SessionManager

 func main() {
+	// Establish connection to PostgreSQL.
 	db, err := sql.Open("postgres", "postgres://user:pass@localhost/db")
 	if err != nil {
 		log.Fatal(err)
 	}
 	defer db.Close()

-	// Initialize a new session manager and configure it to use PostgreSQL as
-	// the session store.
-	sessionManager = scs.New()
+	// Initialize a new session manager and configure it to use postgresstore as the session store. sessionManager = scs.New()
 	sessionManager.Store = postgresstore.New(db)